 When a man or woman suppresses their primary polarity, confusion and neurosis arise.

-Real wholeness doesn’t erase difference; it honors it.
+True wholeness doesn’t erase differences.
+Instead, it honors them.
 Masculine energy gives form; feminine energy gives life.

 Integration means restoring the natural hierarchy within the self—letting biology inform psychology, not the other way around.